tc39/notes/meetings/2018-05/may-23.md

 RBN: Yes.

-RW: Conversely, and this might satisfy LBR's concern about order of initialization and availability of the class binding in the previous proposal for static blocks: could `class.` stand in for the `C.` name in static blocks?
+RW: Conversely, and this might satisfy LEO's concern about order of initialization and availability of the class binding in the previous proposal for static blocks: could `class.` stand in for the `C.` name in static blocks?

 RBN: Yup.
 Both of these were born out of the private field issues.
 Static fields has already set precedent that the binding exists by the time this runs.